T3Voila/templavoilaplus/Documentation/SiteDevelopersManual/PageUserTsconfigReference/Index.rst

          localization.

-         The problem is that only the default language values of the reference fields (non-content fields) is recognized by TemplaVoila page module while in the frontend the rendering depends on inheritance and what other references someone might accidentally put into the reference fields of other languages!
+         The problem is that only the default language values of the reference fields (non-content fields) is recognized by TemplaVoilà!
+Plus page module while in the frontend the rendering depends on inheritance and what other references someone might accidentally put into the reference fields of other languages!
 So, if you use localization for such mixed